1981 Gulf of Corinth earthquakes

-In early 1981 the eastern Gulf of Corinth, Greece was struck by three earthquakes with a magnitude greater than 6 over a period of 11 days.
+In early 1981 the eastern part of the Gulf of Corinth in Greece was struck by three earthquakes with a magnitude greater than 6 over a period of 11 days.
 The earthquake sequence caused widespread damage in the Corinth–Athens area, destroying nearly 8,000 houses and causing 20–22 deaths.

 Tectonic setting

 The Gulf of Corinth is an area of active extensional tectonics.
 The underlying cause of this extension has been attributed to rollback of the African plate as it subducts northwards beneath the Aegean Plate.
 Other possible mechanisms include gravitational collapse of crust overthickened during the Paleogene to early Neogene or the effects of the continuing propagation of the North Anatolian Fault towards the southwest.

 The rift that formed the Gulf of Corinth is bounded by large normal faults that vary in their polarity (dip direction) along its length.
 The eastern end of the rift, which forms the Alkyonides Gulf, is dominated by north-dipping faults, including the Perachora, Straya, Skinos, Pisia, West Alkyonides and East Alkyonides faults.
 Immediately to the east, the large south-dipping Kaparelli Fault forms the northern boundary to the onshore continuation of the rift zone.